KPar/HueView/README.md

 # HueView
 An Android library that cycles through the visible light spectrum to recursively change the color of affected views.

-Details and guide to be added within the week...
+A more comprehensive guide to be added within the week...

 # Getting Started
 ### Dependency